-This EA and draft Finding of No Significant Impact (FONSI) has been distributed to individuals and organizations on the distribution list in Chapter 9 for a 30-day review and comment period.
-The EA and draft FONSI will be made available for public review from 21 November 2024 to 21 December 2024.
-Draft FONSI is located in Appendix A.
+The EA and draft Finding of No Significant Impact (FONSI) were distributed to individuals and organizations on the distribution list in Chapter 9 for a 30-day review and comment period.
+The EA and draft FONSI were made available for public review from 21 November 2024 to 21 December 2024.
+The FONSI is located in Appendix A.